 When V. was young, her father was killed and her mom moved to the United States, leaving V. and her younger sisters with an aunt who physically abused them.
 When V. and her sisters moved to a different aunt's home, another family member who was involved with a gang threatened the girls with violence and made sexual advances towards them.
 V.'s two sisters fled to the United States and were granted asylum, but V. stayed in Guatemala.
 When she was 17 years old, V. was in a relationship with a man who began to verbally and physically abuse her once he knew of her pregnancy.
 He tried to force V. to have an abortion.
 Living in her partner's home, his family members also abused her, eventually causing her to be hospitalized for several days.
 About a year later, V. began a relationship with another man.
 When she confronted this man about being in a relationship with another woman, he punched her in the face and stomach, causing her to be hospitalized for about two weeks.
 Soon after, V. fled to the United States with her eldest son and later gave birth to her second child in the United States.
 Although V. and her son were issued a Notice to Appear (NTA) at the border, their NTAs have not yet been filed with the immigration court.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their asylum applications.
-USCIS must receive their individual asylum applications by March 10, 2022.
-V. and her son's affidavits and supporting documents will be due one week prior to their interview, which will likely occur about 1-2 months after their applications are filed.
+NIJC filed their asylum applications with USCIS on November 12, 2021.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.

-48. O. is a man from Haiti.
+47. O. is a man from Haiti.
 His partner, R., and their son, L., will be derivatives on his application for asylum, and they are also independently eligible for asylum.
 O. and his family speak Haitian Creole and live in Indianapolis, IN.
 (21-0148753) (21-0148754) (21-0149461)

 O. was an organizer for a prominent political party in Haiti.
 While at a party event, men from a rival political party attempted to break up the event, threatening O. with machetes.
 Around that same time, armed individuals from a rival party tried to run O. off a road.
 Later, the family's home was burned to the ground.
-Fearing for their lives, O., R, and L. fled to the United States in 2021.
-Although O., R, and L. were issued Notices to Appear (NTA), the Department of Homeland Security (DHS) has not filed the NTAs with the immigration court, so O., R, and L. are not yet in removal proceedings.
+Fearing for their lives, O., R., and L. fled to the United States in 2021.
+Although O., R, and L. were issued Notices to Appear (NTA), the Department of Homeland Security (DHS) has not yet filed the NTAs with the immigration court, so O., R, and L. are not yet in removal proceedings.
 Unless and until DHS files the NTAs with the court, USCIS maintains jurisdiction over any asylum applications they file.
 USCIS must receive their skeletal asylum applications by March 19, 2022.
-Affidavits and other supporting documents will be due one week prior to their asylum interview, which may occur as soon as four - six weeks after the skeletal application is filed.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.
 O., R., and L. are independently eligible for Temporary Protected Status (TPS) and have TPS applications currently pending before USCIS.

-49. R. is a man from Venezuela.
-His wife D. and his minor son S. will be derivatives on his asylum applications and are also independently eligible for asylum.
+48. R. is a man from Venezuela.
+His wife D. and his minor son S. will be derivatives on his asylum application and are also independently eligible for asylum.
 Their next Master Calendar hearing is on January 26, 2023.
 R., S., and D. speak Spanish and live in Chicago, IL (21-0149049) (21-0149429) (21-0150197).